HMS Sardonyx (1919): Second World War

-The start of 1943 saw a decrease in traffic.
-Between 21 and 23 January, Sardonyx, along with sister ship Scimitar took the merchant ship Leinster to Iceland, returning two days later.
+The start of 1943 saw more dedicated escorts enter service and older vessels like Sardonyx were able to be moved to less demanding roles.
+Between 21 and 23 January, the vessel, along with sister ship Scimitar took the merchant ship Leinster to Iceland, returning two days later.
 The same pattern repeated three more times over the next seven months.
-The last convoy of more than one merchant ship that Sardonyx supported was WS 30, which saw the destroyer for only the first two days of its journey to Freetown.
-On 8 June 1944, the destroyer escorted the troops that took part in the Normandy landings.
-Soon after, in October, the ship was withdrawn from operational service and allocated to training at Preston.
-On 23 June 1945, the ship was retired and handed over to be broken up by Thos.
+The last convoy of more than one merchant ship that Sardonyx supported was WS 30, which saw the destroyer for only the first two days of its journey to Freetown on 19 and 20 May.
+Alongside Sabre, Saladin and Scimitar, the destroyer took part in Operation Rosegarden in June 1943, an attempt to strike at German submarines transiting the gap between Iceland and Scotland.
+The operation was unsuccessful as the aging destroyers were unable to sustain speed in the severe weather, and a similar deployment the following summer was cancelled.
+On 8 June 1944, the destroyer escorted ships carrying the troops that participated in the Normandy landings, but took no part in the landings themselves.
+In October, the ship was withdrawn from operational service and allocated to training at Preston.
+The destroyer joined sister ship Shikari, attached to the Third Submarine Flotilla to train submarine crews.
+Following the end of the war in Europe, Sardonyx was retired and, on 23 June 1945, handed over to be broken up by Thos.
 W. Ward at Inverkeithing.